ice-bergtech/kr8/docs/godoc/kr8-util.md

 func FetchRepoUrl(url string, destination string, performFetch bool)
 ```

-Fetch a git repo from a url and clone it to a destination directory if the performFetch flag is false, it will log the command that would be run and return without doing anything
+Fetch a git repo from a url and clone it to a destination directory.
+If the performFetch flag is false, it will log the command that would be run and return without doing anything.

 <a name="Filter"></a>
 ## func [Filter](<https://github.com/ice-bergtech/kr8/blob/main/pkg/util/util.go#L13>)